Breed Type: Flock Guardians

 Best Suited as: Livestock Guardian / Family Pet

 The Kangal Dog is a powerful dog with a heavy bone structure and muscular build.
 Their heads are proportionately large with a deep muzzle, large black nose and medium set eyes.
-Their eye color ranges from amber to dark brown.
+Their eye colour ranges from amber to dark brown.
 Their ears are triangular in shape and rounded at the tips.
-While the rest of their head is generally a light color, the Kangal Dog is easily distinguished by the black mask the covers its muzzle and matching black ears.
-The Kangal Dogs dense but short double coat ranges in color from a light dun or pale dull gold to a steel grey.
+While the rest of their head is generally a light colour, the Kangal Dog is easily distinguished by the black mask the covers it’s muzzle and matching black ears.
+The Kangal Dogs dense but short double coat ranges in colour from a light dun or pale dull gold to a steel grey.
 Some Kangals may have white markings on their chest, feet and chin.

 A properly proportioned Kangal Dog is slightly longer than tall and has a curled tail with a black tip.